-In recovery we can think the way in which we are treating them is now narcissistic, I’m all for treat people how you want to be treat, but when people disrespect you, hurt you, lie to you and cheat on you, it’s ok to treat them on the level of their understanding, no not to go cheat on them, that’s to hurt another with intent to pay them back, and most narcissists wouldn’t be bothered.
+In recovery we can think the way in which we are treating them is now narcissistic, I’m all for treat people how you want to be a treated, however when people disrespect you, hurt you, lie to you and cheat on you, it’s ok to treat them on the level of their understanding, no not to go cheat on them, that’s to hurt another with intent to pay them back, and most narcissists wouldn’t be bothered.
 You’d just end up feeling worse.
-More:-

 Silent treatment and no contact.

 The narcissist uses the Silent treatment cause you pain, the silent treatment is psychological abuse, to get you to doubt yourself, blame yourself and do all you can to make it up to the narcissist to relieve yourself from the pain, the silent treatment is used to hurt you.